balc5510/Pre-FDA/README.md

 # Pre-FDA
-This is my second public git repository build
+This is my 3rd public git repository build
+Todaays date is oct 24, 2017